tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 date: 2025-07-30
 ---

-So our [quick experiments][prev-post] have shown that request pipelining does in fact improve the download speed.
+So our [quick experiments][prev-post] has shown that request pipelining does in fact improve the download speed.
 Now we can move forward and create a proper implementation for it.

 [*Version 0.0.9 on GitHub*](https://github.com/tindandelion/rust-bittorrent-client/tree/0.0.9){: .no-github-icon}